-(a) If your animal measures 15 hands 2 inches, height is written as 15.2 hands 0 inches

-- (b) If animal measures 15 hands 1 1/2 inches; height is written as 15.1 hands 1/2 inches. - 6.
-Classes Refer to class descriptions in rule book when entering classes. - -- Enter only one class number per box - -- Double check class description (junior, senior, pony, horse) and make sure you are entering the correct class. - -- There are enough boxes under each division for the number of classes you may enter. - -- You may only enter one equitation class, one showmanship class, one trail class and one side saddle class. - -- You must choose a division from one of the following: III, V, VI, VII, X, XI, or XII from which you may choose no more than three classes. - -- Dressage, Gymkhana, and Reining are separate divisions and cannot be entered as miscellaneous classes.
+- 1. Fill in ALL information, failure to do so may result in entry form being returned. - a.
+Fill out separate forms if entering two horses (Seniors Only!) - 2.
+If wishing to arrive on Wednesday, fill out Early Check In form (1 per horse) and return with entry forms and \$30/horse fee. - 3.
+Please make check payable to VTF Horse Show - 4.
+District Qualifying Show or State sponsored clinic must be identified on the entry form. - 5.
+Horsemanship Skill level requirements are indicated as appropriate. - 6.
+Height-in-Hands Report height in hands. - a.
+Examples: - 1.
+If your animal measures 15 hands 2 inches, height is written as 15.2 hands 0 inches - 2.
+If animal measures 15 hands 1 1/2 inches; height is written as $\underline{15.1}$ hands $\underline{1/2}$ inches. - 7.
+Classes Refer to class descriptions in rule book when entering classes. - a.
+Enter only one class number per box - b.
+Double check class description (junior, senior, pony, horse) and make sure you are entering the correct class. - c.
+There are enough boxes under each division for the number of classes you may enter. - d.
+You may only enter one equitation class, one showmanship class, one trail class and one side-saddle class. - e.
+You must choose a division from one of the following: - 1.
+III, V, VI, VII, X, XI, or XII from which you may choose no more than three classes. - f.
+Dressage, Gymkhana, and Reining are separate divisions and cannot be entered as miscellaneous classes.